Skip to main content Skip to footer

 • By mailing a cheque or money order (do not mail cash) to: Town of LaSalle, 5950 Malden Road, LaSalle, ON N9H 1S4.
 Write the Penalty Notice number on the front of your cheque or money order and make it payable to: Town of LaSalle

-Option 2: Dispute the Penalty Notice by submitting a Request for a Screening Review within 15 days from the Date of Issue online or by calling 519-969-7770 and speaking with the AMPS Administrator.
+Option 2: Dispute the Parking Penalty Notice by submitting a Request for a Screening Review before 11:59 p.m. on the 15th day from the Date of Issue

 If you need an interpreter, you are responsible for bringing a person to assist you during your scheduled Screening Review or Hearing Review.
 The Town does not provide interpreters.